Assisted Living

 • Term life insurance policies

-How to become eligible for Medicaid through Medicaid “spend down”
+How to become eligible for Medicaid through “spending down”

 For example, a single person might receive $2,000 each month in income but live in a state that requires Medicaid recipients to have a monthly income below $1,200.
-If their state has a Medicaid spend-down program, they could qualify for Medicaid by spending $785 each month on medical expenses, including prescription drugs, doctor copays, and long-term care costs.
+If their state permits spending down, they could qualify for Medicaid by spending $785 each month on medical expenses, including prescription drugs, doctor copays, and long-term care costs.

 Spend-down periods vary by state and may be anywhere from one month to six months in length.
-After an individual spends down to their state’s medically needy income limit, they’re eligible for Medicaid for the rest of the period (as long as they meet all other criteria).
+After an individual spends down to their state’s medically needy income limit, they’re eligible for Medicaid for the rest of the period (if they meet all other criteria).
 It’s important to track and document all medical expenses if your loved one is considering a Medicaid spend down.

-If your family member is planning to apply for Medicaid, it’s a good idea to contact your state medical assistance office and an estate planning attorney for more details.[03]
+If your family member is planning to apply for Medicaid, it’s a good idea to contact their state’s Medicaid agency and an estate planning attorney for more details.

 Can someone have long-term care insurance and Medicaid?